Equality and diversity

 As an internal resource they have been instrumental in understanding how we can better engage with our stakeholders and the communities we serve.

-Our internal networks take on an important critical role, which helps to keep us focused on creating an inclusive and engaged department.
-This role is increasingly more important in an environment of reducing public expenditure.
+Our internal networks take on a critical role, keeping us focused on creating an inclusive and engaged department.
+This role is increasingly important in an environment where public expenditure is being reduced.

 We formally recognise and support the following staff support networks: